omkarkalamkar/brow/docs/src/knowledge_base/healthstate/healthstate_adminmode_aggregation.rst

 3. If **AdminMode is MAINTENANCE**, HealthState is informative but does not affect system-wide aggregation.
 4. Otherwise, HealthState aggregation follows the rules mentioned earlier.

-Impact of AdminMode on command execution
+Impact of AdminMode on command execution:
 -----------------------------------------

 1. The command invocation is not allowed from TMC CentralNode if the adminMode of any subsystem's controller is  either **OFFLINE or NOT_FITTED**
 2. The command invocation is not allowed from TMC SubarrayNode if the adminMode of any subsystem's subarray is  either **OFFLINE or NOT_FITTED**
 3. The command invocation will allowed if the adminMode of subsystem is either **ONLINE or ENGINEERING**

 #### Example: